mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 - **Cosine similarity**
    - From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
    - This measurement is beneficial because if two documents are far apart by Euclidean distance due to size they could still have a smaller angle between them and therefore a higher computed cosine similarity.
-   - Note that OpenAI embeddings are <a href="https://platform.openai.com/docs/guides/embeddings/frequently-asked-questions">normalized to length 1</a>, which means that cosine similarity can be computed a bit faster using only a dot product, and that cosine similarity and Euclidean distance will result in identical rankings.
+   - Note that OpenAI embeddings are <a target="_blank" href="https://platform.openai.com/docs/guides/embeddings/frequently-asked-questions">normalized to length 1</a>, which means that cosine similarity can be computed a bit faster using only a dot product, and that cosine similarity and Euclidean distance will result in identical rankings.
    - "Dot product" is the sum of the products of multiplying each element in equal-length arrays, for instance: a<sub>1</sub>b<sub>1</sub> + a<sub>2</sub>b<sub>2</sub> + ... a<sub>n</sub>b<sub>n</sub>

 ## Chunking, Tokenization, and Embedding

-- **Token** - A <a href=https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them>token</a> is a single piece of text from an input that is associated (embedded) as a particular value in a vector.
+- **Token** - A <a target="_blank" href=https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them>token</a> is a single piece of text from an input that is associated (embedded) as a particular value in a vector.
-- **Embedding** - An <a href="https://platform.openai.com/docs/guides/embeddings">embedding</a> is a special format of data representation that can be easily utilized by machine learning models and algorithms.
+- **Embedding** - An <a target="_blank" href="https://platform.openai.com/docs/guides/embeddings">embedding</a> is a special format of data representation that can be easily utilized by machine learning models and algorithms.
-- **Chunk/chunking** - Due to token limits, the documents that the PubSec Info Assistant ingests are <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents">chunked</a> (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.
+- **Chunk/chunking** - Due to token limits, the documents that the PubSec Info Assistant ingests are <a target="_blank" href="https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents">chunked</a> (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.

 More details ...